Triumph Bonneville T100: Triumph Bonneville 50th Anniversary special

-For 2009, a 50th Anniversary Bonneville, with only 120 released in the UK who consume 15 percent their market and less than 200 in the US who consume 27 percent their market.
+For 2009, a 50th Anniversary Bonneville, with only 120 released in the UK who consume 15 per cent their market and less than 200 in the US who consume 27 per cent their market.
 This limited edition of just 650 Triumph T100 Bonnevilles with a new paint scheme harking back to 1959, has a two-tone blue paintjob with hand painted pinstripes.featuring a unique two-tone Meriden Blue/Lucifer orange combination.with each one individually numbered, a brass plate on the handlebar clamp and a certificate of authenticity, signed by John Bloor.